cswclui/katacoda-scenarios-1/12factor-010/step03.md

 `51`{{execute}}

-`Lines 34 - 39` is the stage, `provision target deployment` where `docker-compose` is installed in the pipeline environment for this Jenkis job.
+`Lines 34 - 39` is the stage, `provision target deployment` where `docker-compose` is installed in the pipeline environment for this Jenkins job.

 `Lines 41 - 57` is the stage, `run service on deployment target` where the command `docker-compose up` is run.
-Running the command will make is it so that docker-compose createa a container for the docker image, `secretagent:v1` and runs it in a docker network named, `north_america` as defined in the file, [`docker-compose.yaml`](vhttps://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/docker-compose.yaml) under the `port` 4000, which is exposed to the Jenkins pipeline script.
+Running the command will make is it so that `docker-compose` creates a container for the docker image, `secretagent:v1` and runs it in a docker network named, `north_america` as defined in the file, [`docker-compose.yaml`](vhttps://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/docker-compose.yaml) under the `port` 4000, which is exposed to the Jenkins pipeline script.

 You'll notice the pipeline script calls `wget -O- http://localhost:4000` that at `Line 46`,

-**The important thing to notice** about the `Jenkinfile` pipeline script is tahat the only thing that is special is the information relevant to the `V1` release of *Secret Society*.
+**The important thing to notice** that the only thing special in the `Jenkinfile` pipeline script is the information that is relevant to the `V1` release of *Secret Society*.
 For example, the call to the branch `10-dev-prod-parity.0.0.1` on GitHub at `Line 7` and building the `docker` image using the tag `secretagent:v1` at `Line 27`.

 All the other code is part of the deployment logic.

 Next, well look at the `Jenkinsfile` for `V2` of of *Secret Society*.
-You'll the only difference is the branch in GitHub from where the source code will be cloned and the tag name of the `docker` image the pipeline will build.
+You'll see that the only difference is the branch in GitHub from where the source code will be cloned and the tag name of the `docker` image the pipeline will build.
 All the other information that is special the release is in the [`docker-compose.yaml`](https://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.2/docker-compose.yaml) file.

 **Step 5:** Get out of `vi` line numbered view mode